 8.2.2.
 Neither of our waiver covers (CDW / TW) nor any of our excess reduction products protects you for:

-- loss or damage to the Vehicle and/or accessories caused by Driver abuse, negligence or breach of the Contract.
-In these circumstances you will be responsible for and must pay all of our losses and damages and you agree to pay all relevant charges and a damage administration fee (as set out in the Tariff Guide) for each incident; or
+- loss of or damage to the Vehicle and/or Accessories caused by Driver abuse, negligence or breach of the Contract.
+In these circumstances you will be responsible to pay the sums set out in section 12 below in full and your liability will not be capped at the Excess amount; or

 - personal injury or death of the Driver or associated consequences

 - any goods or personal possessions that you carry in a Vehicle (which are carried at your own risk) or which are left in the Vehicle when you return it to us.